ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/img_nn_stcube_old/run_nn.md

 ![output8](Images/lab4_8.PNG)

-With the model now deployed on the ST board, we are ready to test it.
+With the model now deployed on the ST board, you are ready to test it.

 ### Test the model

-For testing, we are going to use a custom tool for sending images to the board.
+For testing, you will use a custom tool for sending images to the board.
 The tool is provided by STMicroelectronics.
 Open Anaconda Prompt and activate your environment for the lab.
-We need to install several packages to run the tool.
+You need to install several packages to run the tool.

 ```console
  python -m pip install -U opencv-python protobuf tqdm==4.50.2